rocky-linux/documentation/docs/guides/web/caddy.md

 !!!
 Note

-    Now, there’s a very small chance that this won’t work.
+    Now, there is a very small chance that this will not work.
 In those rare cases, make `firewalld` do your bidding with the old turn-it-off-and-turn-it-on-again.

     ```bash
     systemctl restart firewalld
     ```

-To make sure the ports have been added properly, run `firewall-cmd --list-all`.
+To ensure allowance of the ports, run `firewall-cmd --list-all`.
 A properly-configured firewall will look a bit like this:

 ```bash
 public (active)